StockManagementLabs/atum-stock-manager-for-woocommerce/readme.txt

 * Prevent from adding duplicated Supplier SKUs to distinct products (must be unique).
 * Now ATUM uses its own custom icons font.
 * Moved all the product meta boxes' hooks to its own class.
+* Run Upgrade tasks globally and not only from admin side.

 **Fixes**